tinacms/tina.io/content/docs/graphql/client.md

   }
 }
 ```
-Once the query is added, the client can be used to retrieve the data for example:
+Once the query is added, the client can be used to retrieve the data, for example:

 ```ts
 const client = ExperimentalGetTinaClient();